ZavalichiR/audio-router/README.md

 1. Run `!fix_permissions` for detailed instructions
 2. Or give the bot Administrator permission in Server Settings

-#### ❌ "No available tokens for listener bot"
+#### ❌ "No available tokens for AudioReceiver bot"
 **Solution**:
+1. Create more AudioReceiver bots in Discord Developer Portal
-1. Add more listener bot tokens to your `.env` file
+2. Add their tokens to your `.env` file as `AUDIO_RECEIVER_TOKENS` (comma-separated)
-2. Or use the same token for all bots (less optimal but functional)
+3. Each AudioReceiver bot must have its own unique token

 #### ❌ Audio not working
 **Solution**: